epfl-ada/ada-2024-project-data-crusadas/README.md

 ### Some research questions we aim to answer
 1. What are the main features defining main beer categories?
+2. How do the flavor and appearance features of beers differ across clusters?
+3. What are the seasonal, annual, and geographic patterns in beer preferences and reviews?
-2. Given a commentary what is the mood of the user that makes it?
+4. Given a review, what is the mood of the user who wrote it?
-3. Is there a link between flavours and commentary emotions?
+5. Is there a connection between beer flavors and the emotional tone of the commentary?
+6. Can we predict a user's preferred beer cluster based on their tastes and preferences?
+7. How do emotional responses vary across different beer categories and clusters?

 ### Proposed additional datasets